 A hand extended to a dog that is barking may well be taken as a physical threat.
 When you have shown by your passive behaviour that you are not threatening, or when you have been welcomed by the owner, the dog's challenge will usually become a welcome too.
 In its own time, the dog will probably approach you quietly, tail relaxed and wagging, for a pat.
 You're no longer a stranger.

 If a strange dog approaches and you are not on its property, it is still important to be passive and non-threatening.
 This means no eye contact, turning away from the dog, standing or moving quietly away, and if the dog is really menacing, keeping your forearms crossed over in front of your face and neck (the most vulnerable and exposed parts of your body) or in your pockets until the dog loses interest.
 This last bit of advice is especially important for children to know.

 Children are most at risk

 It is very important to teach children how to be safe around dogs.
-Children must be taught the rule about not offering their hand.
+Children must be taught the rule about not offering their hands.
 Teach them not to approach a strange dog without asking the owner's permission.
-Even if they know the dog, they must not disturb it when it is sleeping or eating or if it has pups or if it has been injured and in pain.
+Even if they know the dog, they must not disturb it when it is sleeping or eating or if it has pups, or if it has been injured and in pain.

 If they are approached by a menacing dog or if they are playing with a dog and the dog becomes boisterous, they should never run away squealing or waving their hands in the air.
 This may tempt any dog to jump on them, knocking them over.
 They must stand still, turn away from the dog, cross their forearms in front of their face and neck and sidle quietly away.